ArchILLtect/API_Interface/D&D_API_5e/readme.txt

 10/27/23 - Finally finished upgrading localCache, cacheData and the fetching functionalities<br>
 10/27/23 - Created the filter_details_update script to create data for the filters<br>
 10/29/23 - Major updates to filter functionality<br>
+10/30/23 - Fix image placeholder for missing images<br>
+10/30/23 - Fixed CSS for filters and main articles<br>
 <br>
 <br>
 <br>